bbauska/UC-Davis-JS-Basics/readme.md

 Okay, one thing we want to look at really quickly here before we go on with the script, is at this h2 down here.
 Right now, I have an h2 in there with a class of invisible.
-If you go look at the styles, you will notice that this class, invisible, over here in the styles, it's basically setting the color of that text to the same color as the background of this div.
+If you go look at the styles, you will notice that this class, invisible, over here in the styles, it&apos;s basically setting the color of that text to the same color as the background of this div.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 615. answer barely visible (340) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->